-A constructed berm fill area landward out from the North Island approximately 325 ft from the current north end of the island will be constructed.
+The constructed fill area landward out from the North Island will be approximately 325 feet from the current north end of the island will be constructed.
 During the construction activities of filling for island expansion and trestle placement for all bridge trestle improvements, up-current and down-current water quality monitoring data will be collected.
-Figure O-5 depicts areas of the North Island expansion.
+Error!
+Reference source not found. depicts areas of the North Island expansion.

-Figure O-5: North Island Expansion
+Figure O-4: North Island Expansion

-The North Trestle structure to support the new lanes and Movement of Traffic (MOT) temporary deck and lanes will be constructed by installing piles.
+The North Trestle structure to support the roadway and Movement of Traffic (MOT) temporary deck and roadway will be constructed by installing piles.
 During the construction efforts (pile driving), water quality monitoring will be conducted.